feathersjs/docs/databases/readme.md

 # Databases

-After learning more about [Services](services.md) you probably already guessed that it is easy to implement a service that connects to a database and that is exactly what we have done with the Feathers database adapters.
-Using those adapters it is possible to create a complete REST and real-time API endpoint, including validation in a few minutes!
+The [service interface](../services/readme.md) makes it easy to implement a wrapper that connects to a database.
+Which is exactly what we have done with the Feathers database adapters.
+Using those adapters it is possible to create a database backed REST and real-time API endpoint, including validation in a few minutes!

 Instead of coming up with our own [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) and validation system our official database adapters simply wrap many of the great ORM/ODM solutions that already exist.
 Feathers currently supports [Mongoose](mongoose.md), [Sequelize](sequelize.md), [KnexJS](knexjs.md) and [Waterline](waterline.md) as well as standalone adapters for [in-memory](memory.md) and [NeDB](nedb.md).
 This allows to use the following databases: